scibian/singularity-container/INSTALL.md

 ```
 $ sudo yum groupinstall -y 'Development Tools' && \
   sudo yum install -y epel-release && \
-  sudo yum install -y golang openssl-devel libuuid-devel libseccomp-devel squashfs-tools
+  sudo yum install -y golang openssl-devel libuuid-devel \
+  libseccomp-devel squashfs-tools cryptsetup
 ```

-On CentOS/RHEL 6 or less, you may skip `libseccomp-devel`.
+_NOTE:_ On CentOS/RHEL 6 or less, you may skip `libseccomp-devel`.

 ## Install Golang

 This is one of several ways to [install and configure golang](https://golang.org/doc/install).
 The CentOS/RHEL instructions above already installed it so this method is not needed there.

-First, download the Golang archive to `/tmp/`, then extract the archive to `/usr/local`.
+First, download the Golang archive to `/tmp`, then extract the archive to `/usr/local`.

+_**NOTE:** if you are updating Go from a older version, make sure you remove `/usr/local/go` before reinstalling it._

 ```
-$ export VERSION=1.11.4 OS=linux ARCH=amd64  # change this as you need
+$ export VERSION=1.13.7 OS=linux ARCH=amd64  # change this as you need

 $ wget -O /tmp/go${VERSION}.${OS}-${ARCH}.tar.gz https://dl.google.com/go/go${VERSION}.${OS}-${ARCH}.tar.gz && \
   sudo tar -C /usr/local -xzf /tmp/go${VERSION}.${OS}-${ARCH}.tar.gz